JetBrains/kotlin-web-site/pages/docs/tutorials/native/targeting-multiple-platforms.md

 }
 ```

-We use `-target` argument of the `kotlinc` to specify the platform.
+We use the `-target` argument of the `kotlinc` to specify the platform.
 It is also
 helpful to use `-output` to explicitly instruct
-the compiler on where to create the compiled binary, e.g., to build for the iOS emulator on macOS we use:
+the compiler on where to create the compiled binary, for example, to build for the iOS emulator on macOS we use:

 ```bash
     kotlinc -target ios_x64 -output bin/ios_x64 main.kt